Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 This lab module uses the Arduino IDE for development.
 If this is not already installed on your workstation please follow these steps for installation:
 1. Using a web browser navigate to www.arduino.cc
-2. Click on the ìDownloadsî tab on the home page.
+2. Click on the ‚ÄúDownloads‚Äù tab on the home page.
-3. Click on ìWindowsî for the current windows installer.
+3. Click on ‚ÄúWindows‚Äù for the current windows installer.

 ![ArduinoInstall](/images/m2bArduino1.png)